Loading...

 Location

-Pressure washing companies have different operational costs, depending on where they are based.
+Pressure washing prices vary significantly by location, as companies have different operational costs depending on where they are based.
 The level of competition in your area may also affect the cost, with remote areas seeing higher prices than more competitive areas with lots of pressure washing companies.

 The average driveway size in the USA is 480 square feet.
 Based on the $0.40 to $0.80 per square foot pressure washing charge, this would mean Wisconsin is the cheapest place, at $192.